 Our one true goal: a good life

-When it comes to goals we all fall somewhere into the “to set them” or “screw them” camps.
-But somewhere along the way we all stop to ask ourselves these unsettling existential questions:
+Let’s talk about life goals.
+When it comes to goal-setting we all fall somewhere into the “to set them” or “screw them” camps.

 - What is the meaning of my life?